Disagreement-based Active Learning in Online Settings: Introduction

 \subsection{Main Results}

-We study online active learning under a general instance space $\mathcal X$ and a general hypothesis space $\mathcal H$ of VC dimension $d$ under the agnostic model.
-We develop an OnLine Active (OLA) learning algorithm and establish its $O(d \log^2 T)$ label complexity and near-optimal classification accuracy with respect to the best classifier $h^*$ in the hypothesis space $\mathcal H$ under the Massart bounded noise condition.
-More specifically, the total expected classification errors in excess to $h^*$ over a horizon of length $T$ is bounded below $1/2$ independent of $T$, demonstrating that the proposed algorithm offers practically the same level of classification accuracy as $h^*$ with a label complexity that is poly-logarithmic in $T$ and linear in $d$.
+We consider a general instance space $\mathcal X$, a general hypothesis space $\mathcal H$ of Vapnik-Chervonenkis (VC) dimension $d$ , and the Tsybakov noise model parameterized by $\alpha\in(0,1]$~\cite{tsybakov2004optimal}.
+We develop an online active learning algorithm and establish its $O(dT^{\frac{2-2\alpha}{2-\alpha}}\log^2 T)$ label complexity and uniformly bounded regret in prediction errors with respect to the best classifier $h^*$ in $\mathcal H$.
+More specifically, the total expected classification errors in excess to $h^*$ over a horizon of length $T$ is bounded below $1/2$ independent of $T$, demonstrating that the proposed algorithm offers practically the same level of classification accuracy as $h^*$ with a sublinear label complexity in $T$.
+We further establish a matching (up to a poly-logarithmic factor) lower bound, demonstrating the order optimality of the proposed algorithm.
+We address the tradeoff between label complexity and regret and show that the algorithm can be modified to operate at a different point on the tradeoff curve.
+Below we contextualize this work with respect to the existing literature by highlighting the differences in three aspects: algorithm design, analysis techniques, and performance comparison.

-Rooted in the design principle of the disagreement-based approach, this work draws inspirations from the $A^2$ algorithm~\cite{balcan2009agnostic} and the DHM algorithm~\cite{dasgupta2008general} developed under the offline setting.
-While these offline algorithms can be directly applied to the online setting and circumvent a linear order $\Theta(T)$ of excessive classification errors (which would occur with a fixed outage probability $\delta$) by setting $\delta=\frac{1}{T}$, this work improves upon and departs from such a direction extension in both algorithm design and performance analysis.
+\paragraph{Algorithm Design} Referred to as OLA (OnLine Active), the algorithm developed in this work is rooted in the design principle of the disagreement-based approach.
+The defining characteristic of the disagreement-based approach is to avoid querying instances that see insufficient disagreement among surviving hypotheses by maintaining, explicitly or inexplicitly, the RoD.
+Specific algorithm design differs in its temporal structure of when to update the RoD and, more crucially, in the threshold design on what constitutes sufficient disagreement.
+As detailed below, OLA differs from representative disagreement-based algorithms---the offline $A^2$~\cite{balcan2006agnostic} and DHM~\cite{dasgupta2008general} algorithms and the online ACAL algorithm~\cite{yang}---in both aspects.